All Episodes

 There's no other reason for these other candidates to oppose her.

-If they're going to throw that off the Table, there's no reason for them to even try to secure the nomination from her.
+If they're going to throw that off the table, there's no reason for them to even try to secure the nomination from her.

-So this whole thing, he's right, it was rigged in this from the standpoint of what and there's a story today that the women of the Democrat National Committee are running the whole show now.
+It was rigged from the standpoint of what, and there's a story today that the women of the Democrat National Committee are running the whole show now.

 You know, Debbie Blabbermouth Schultz and her associates and the express purpose of this thing is to get Hillary the nomination finally, make sure that there's not some slick guy that comes along again like Obama did in 2008.